tower garden

 Preparing the Reservoir

 Step 1: Add Water.
-Add plain tap water to the reservoir tank, filling until about 1 – 2 inches to the top.
+Add plain tap water to the reservoir tank, filling the reservoir until you almost reach the the top.
+Once you have water in your reservoir we can add the nutrients and pH solutions discussed below.
 Do not use softened water, or chlorinated water.

 Step 2: Add Nutrients.
 There are many types of nutrients but we recommend a simple solution of Type A + B plant nutrients.
 Just do a search for “A + B Plant Nutrients” – this is all you need and it works great.
 Add the correct MLs per gallon according to the instructions on the label.
 Once the nutrients have been added, stir.

-Step 3: Measure and Adjust pH.
-Nutrients will fluctuate the pH a little bit, so measure and adjust pH AFTER you’ve added your nutrients. pH should be between 5.5 – 6.5.
+Step 3: Test and Adjust pH.
+Nutrients will fluctuate the pH a little bit, so it's best to test and adjust pH AFTER you’ve added your nutrients. pH should be between 5.5 – 6.5.
 But note that pH tends to drift upward over time, so try to get it closer to 5.5.
 If you leave it at 5.5 for example, it will probably drift towards 6.0 in a week or so.

-pH is important because your plants can’t absorb the nutrients if the pH is out of range.
-Simply put – if your pH is off, the nutrients in your tower garden won’t work.
-You can read our blog article for more on this topic.
+pH is important because your plants can’t absorb the nutrients if the pH is off.
+You can read our blog article on the importance of pH for more on this topic.

 pH solutions (both pH up and pH down) are powerful so just add a little bit at a time.
-One or two drops of pH solution can make a big change.
-If your pH is 7.5, bring it down gently with pH down.
+Just a little bit of solution can make a big change.
+If you're at 7.5, bring it down gently with pH down.
 Add a little bit and re-test.
-Then add some more, re-test, and repeat until you’ve reached your desired pH.
+Then add some more, re-test, and repeat until you’ve reached your desired levels.
 Don’t over-correct with pH down, and then use pH up to raise it again.
-Avoid adjusting pH in both directions.
+Try to avoid adjusting pH in both directions.

 Once you get a feel of your pH solution, you’ll be more comfortable knowing how much to use.
 But until then, use it very gradually.